 Learning how to curl hair with a flat iron is kind of an essential skill to learn, especially if you want to create more relaxed bends like summery beach waves or loose Hollywood curls.
-Like with anything, practice makes perfect; it’s all about trial and error finding the method and the look that suits you best.
+Like with anything, practice makes perfect.
+Plus, a lot of it is all about trial and error, and finding the method and look that suits you best.

 How to Curl Hair with a Flat Iron

 First off, for optimum results, use a good set of straightening irons.
 Ceramic plates are kinder to the hair as they evenly distribute heat and do not catch on or create knots in your hair (this is common with painted metal or glass versions).

 For curls, remember to use a thinner flat iron, rather than a paddle iron—the latter is better for straightening.

 2. Flat irons work best on completely dry hair.

 Ensure all the strands are dry, and if you want more volume, add a mousse.
 We like the lift we get from Suave Extra Hold Shaping Mousse.

 Heat the iron to the lowest heat setting, and increase as needed.
 Thin hair will require less heat, whereas coarse hair might need more heat to effectively style it.

 When using a flat iron, spray on a thermal protectant throughout your hair.
 We love the smooth results we get from TRESemmé Thermal Creations Heat Tamer Spray.
 After spritzing your hair, comb the product through to ensure it’s evenly coated.
 This added layer of protection will prevent hair from singeing on hot spots on the iron.
 For thick hair, section and spray to absolutely ensure all strands have an even coating.